Centre for Discrete Mathematics and its Applications

 Positions

-DIMAP has already appointed four internationally renowned researchers:
+DIMAP has appointed several internationally renowned researchers, including the following:

 DIMAP has funded also several post-doc positions and PhD fellowships, with the appointments at the Department of Computer Science, the Warwick Mathematics Institute, and the Warwick Business School.